 —Control union certifications (source)

-Alaya seems to be owned by the Ahau Collection, which is a rather large business in Tulum.
-But just because it’s not small or family-owned, should we dismiss it?
+Alaya is owned by the Ahau Collection, a rather large luxury hotel collective in Tulum.
+But should we dismiss it just because it’s not small or family-owned?

 According to Ahau Collection, sustainability and Mother Earth are at the forefront of their business model.